 Every person working in a laboratory is required by various agencies to be trained in all aspects of laboratory safety.
 During Orientation Week, it is mandatory that new graduate students take the on-line University Laboratory Safety Training in Axess via the Training tab.
 Prior to working in the lab, new graduate students are required to complete 1) General safety and Emergency Preparedness (EHS-4200), 2) Chemical Safety for Laboratories (EHS-1900), Biosafety (EHS-1500), and Compressed Gas Safety (EHS-2200).
-In addition, everyone residing in Clark must take Level 1-2 required on-line HIPAA training and agree to abide by the policies and procedures.
+In addition, everyone residing in Clark must take the on-line HIPAA training and agree to abide by the policies and procedures.
+To take the on-line training via the Training tab on Axess, type in HIPAA and select HIPAA Fundamentals (HPAA-PRGM-0200).